-12. Cross Cutting Themes
+11. Cross Cutting Themes

-London Councils' ESF Programme 2014-2020 will focus on the ESF Investment Priority 1.4 - Active Inclusion to address the root causes of poverty which create barriers to work so more people move closer or into employment
+London Councils' ESF Programme 2014-2020 will focus on the ESF Investment Priority 1 - Inclusive labour Markets to improve the employability and skills of the unemployed and economically inactive people.

 There are also two Cross Cutting Themes that must be addressed in each funded project: Sustainable Development and Equal Opportunities and Non-Discrimination.